Enhancing Heterogeneous Federated Learning with Knowledge Extraction and Multi-Model Fusion: Related work

 \subsection{Ensemble Learning and Knowledge Distillation in Federated Learning}

-Knowledge distillation is first introduced as a model compression technique for neural networks to transfer knowledge from a large teacher model to a small student model \cite{modelcompression, hinton_distilling_2015}.
+Knowledge distillation is first introduced as a model compression technique for neural networks to transfer knowledge from a large teacher model to a small student model \cite{modelcompression,hinton_distilling_2015}.
 Ensemble learning is a promising technique to combine several individual models for better generalization performance \cite{ganaie_ensemble_2022}.
-In light of these two ideas, such methods \cite{you_learning_2017,fukuda_efficient_2017,tung_similarity-preserving_2019,park_feature-level_2020,asif_ensemble_2020} purpose efficient knowledge distillation with ensemble of teachers to further improve the student performance.
+In light of these two ideas, such methods \cite{you_learning_2017,fukuda_efficient_2017,tung_similarity-preserving_2019,park_feature-level_2020,asif_ensemble_2020} purpose efficient knowledge distillation with an ensemble of teachers to further improve the student performance.

-Recently, ensemble learning and knowledge distillation has emerged as an effective approach to address heterogeneity issue, resource-constrained of edge devices, and communication efficiency in FL \cite{li_fedmd_2019,he_group_2020,seo_federated_2020,sui-etal-2020-feded,lin_ensemble_2020}.
-For example, Fed-ensemble \cite{sui-etal-2020-feded} ensembles the prediction output of all client models; FedKD \cite{wu_fedkd_2021} proposes an adaptive mutual distillation to learn a student and a teacher model simultaneously on the client side; FedDF \cite{lin_ensemble_2020} distills the ensemble of client teacher models to a server student model.
+Recently, ensemble learning and knowledge distillation have emerged as an effective approach to address heterogeneity issues, resource-constrained edge devices, and communication efficiency in FL~\cite{li_fedmd_2019,he_group_2020,seo_federated_2020,sui-etal-2020-feded,lin_ensemble_2020}.
+For example, Fed-ensemble~\cite{sui-etal-2020-feded} ensembles the prediction output of all client models; FedKD~\cite{wu_fedkd_2021} proposes an adaptive mutual distillation to learn a student and a teacher model simultaneously on the client side; FedDF~\cite{lin_ensemble_2020} distills the ensemble of client teacher models to a server student model.
 In contrast, our approach utilizes knowledge distillation to encode the ensemble knowledge from clients into global knowledge.
-The novelty of our approach is that \proj extracts the local model knowledge that is being learned from the global knowledge into a tiny size neural network by deep mutual learning \cite{zhang_deep_2018}, and then ensembles the tiny size neural networks for multi-model fusion.
+The novelty of our approach is that \proj can extract the local model knowledge that is being learned from the global knowledge into a tiny-size neural network by deep mutual learning~\cite{zhang_deep_2018}, and then ensembles the tiny-size neural networks for multi-model fusion.